CtrlAltT0m/Cyber-Core-Skills-Course/README.md

 📚 Course Resources - Check out the course Git hub repo: https://github.com/CtrlAltT0m/Cyber-C...

-🗣️Please provide some feedback: https://tinyurl.com/corecyberskillscoursefeedback
+🗣️ Please provide some feedback: https://tinyurl.com/corecyberskillscoursefeedback

-😃To get the latest info and course support, join us on our DISCORD server: https://tinyurl.com/corecyberskillscoursediscord
+😃 To get the latest info and course support, join us on our DISCORD server: https://tinyurl.com/corecyberskillscoursediscord

-Where each lesson is broken down into channels with pinned resources from the lessons
+Note: Where each lesson is broken down into channels with pinned resources from the lessons